 - 4.1.
-The WC or CWC must be consulted regarding the financial and social modality and consequences of the deal. - 4.2.
-Although the transaction is not in itself subject to the consent of the WC (or EWC, GC, CWC, etc.), non-involvement of the employee representatives constitutes a criminal offence punishable by a sentence of up to one year's imprisonment and a € 3,750 fine.
-The company itself can be sentenced to a fine of up to € 18,750 in addition to this.
-One important point is that it could also lead to a suspension of operations until the opinion of employee representatives has been obtained. - 4.3.
-Depending on the context, the HSC may need to be consulted (dépending if the operation has any consequences on health and safety and on the working conditions). - 5.1.
+The WC or CWC must be consulted regarding the financial and social process and consequences of the deal. - 4.2.
+Although the transaction is not in itself subject to the consent of the WC (or EWC, GC, CWC, etc.), non-involvement of the employee representatives constitutes a criminal offence punishable by a sentence of up to one year's imprisonment and a EUR 7,500 fine.
+The company itself can be subject to an additional fine of up to EUR 37,500.
+It could also lead to a suspension of operations until the opinion of employee representatives has been obtained. - 4.3.
+Depending on the context, the HSC may need to be consulted (depending if the operation has any consequences on health and safety and on working conditions). - 5.1.
 Implementation should take place following proper information/ notification and, if applicable, a consultation process. - 5.2.
 In the event of a business transfer in the sense of the EU Directive, we recommend that a notice of information be sent for the attention of transferred employees. - 5.3.
 It is important that the purchaser and target coordinate their timetable/ schedule for information or consultation.

 - 1.1. a relevant staff representative body exists.
 This could include a

-- European works council (EWC); or
+- European works council (EWC);

-- group council (GC); or
+- group council (GC);

-- central works council (CWC); or
+- central works council (CWC);

-- works council (WC); or
+- works council (WC);

-- health and safety committee (HSC); or
+- health and safety committee (HSC);

-- employee representatives; or
+- employee representatives;

 - collective bargaining agreements (which may stipulate special requirements).

-- 1.2. it is a takeover bid or concentration operation under French law (if this is the case, see C. Merger);
+- 1.2. it is a takeover bid or concentration operation under French law;